Critics say sex offender registries violate constitutional rights

 This article looks at why critics and some courts say that sex offender registry laws are unconstitutional.

 When a person is convicted of a crime and serves their sentence, they expect to be able to have a fair shot at returning to society and rebuilding their lives.
-The last thing they expect is for the state to try passing laws imposing new punishments on them – such punishment is, after all, explicitly forbidden by the U.S. Constitution.
+The last thing they expect is for the state of Colorado to try passing laws imposing new punishments on them – such punishment is, after all, explicitly forbidden by the U.S. Constitution.
 However, as The Hill reports, when it comes to sex offender registration, constitutional rights are often trampled on and few have been willing to fight back against such violations until recently.

-The problem with sex offender laws
+The problem with sex offender laws in Colorado elsewhere

 Sex offender laws are often justified on the basis of public safety.
 Proponents of these laws claims that they protect vulnerable members of society – especially women and children – from habitual sex offenders.